leaf-node/kaya/README.md

 The other main reason for central coordination is because you may clone a production machine, and run it as a dev instance, with a different IP address and domain name.
-If both machines have the same credentials for pushing their backup, they'll both end up in the same repo.
-If you prune backups from time to time, you would occasionally delete a production backup and leave a dev backup in place.
+If both machines have the same credentials for pushing their backup, they would both end up in the same repo.
+If you then prune backups from time to time, you would occasionally delete a production backup and leave a dev backup in place.
 If you export snapshots to tape archives, then in that scenario, you would possibly archive a dev backup to tape.

-Kaya connects to machines via SSH, so keeping a production machine's domain name associated with it avoids this issue.
+Kaya avoids this issue by connecting via SSH from a backup server to machines with persistent domain names.
 It also sends credentials to the target machine as part of the connection, so the target machine doesn't have to keep track of them.

-The rest-server's `--append-only` mode should prevent infected machines from deleting their own past backups.
-Target machines are still able to push new ones, and to read past backup history.
+Authentication and authorization are mediated by SSH keys.

-Kaya uses SSH tunneling, with a reverse port forward, so the client can talk to the rest-server on the backup server without the need to rely upon CA certificates.
+Kaya uses SSH tunneling, with reverse port forwarding, so the client can talk to the rest-server on the backup server without the need to rely upon CA certificates.
 This is especially useful for older machines that may have an outdated root certificate store.

+The rest-server's `--append-only` mode is meant to prevent infected machines from deleting their own past backups.
+Target machines are still able to push new backups, and to read archived data.

 ## Contributing